hail-is/hail/docs/QC.md

 The sets of statistics, their types, and brief descriptions of how they are calculated are listed below.

-**Note:** all standard deviations are calculated with zero degrees of freedom.
+**Note:** All standard deviations are calculated with zero degrees of freedom.

-**Note:** many values can be missing (`NA`).
+**Note:** Many values can be missing (`NA`).
 Missingness is handled properly in filtering and is written as "NA" in export modules.

 ## Sample QC
  - `callRate:             Double` -- Fraction of variants with called genotypes